 \subsection{Spin-1 (deuteron) AFP with quadrupolar splitting}

 For deuterons (\(I=1\)) the NMR spectrum is split by quadrupolar interactions, producing two overlapping \(\Delta m=\pm 1\) transitions.
 In polycrystalline materials this yields the Pake doublet \cite{Pake1948,Dulya1997,Keller2020}.
 AFP in such a system is not a single isolated two-level crossing: inversion proceeds through sequential passages across the two transitions.
-As shown experimentally by Hautle \textit{et al.}, complete inversion of the vector polarization requires a full frequency sweep and an additional half-sweep (``\(1.5\) sweeps'') under typical conditions \cite{Hautle1992}.
+As shown experimentally by Hautle \textit{et al.}, complete inversion of the vector polarization can require a full frequency sweep followed by an additional half-sweep under typical conditions \cite{Hautle1992}.

-This multilevel structure is also what enables tensor polarimetry: the populations \(n_{+1}, n_0, n_{-1}\) can be driven into non-Boltzmann distributions during partial sweeps, producing states with nontrivial \(P\) and \(Q\) that must be extracted from lineshape information rather than a single intensity ratio \cite{Keller2020}.
+This multilevel structure is also what enables tensor polarimetry: the populations \(n_{+1}, n_0, n_{-1}\) can be driven into non-Boltzmann distributions during interrupted or partial sweeps, producing manipulated states with nontrivial \(P\) and \(Q\) that must be extracted from lineshape information rather than a single equilibrium intensity ratio \cite{Keller2020}.